V4Fire/Client/src/base/b-router/README.md

 When a component uses `syncRouterState`, it asks the router data on initializing, but sometimes, the router doesn't have requested properties, and we provide default values for these.
-There is a nuance: the default values don't synchronize with the router, i.e., when we move from this page to another by using "push" and return by using "back/forward" the properties that take values from the default state won't be restored.
+There is a nuance: the default values don't synchronize with the router, i.e., when we move from this page to another by using `push` and return by using `back/forward` the properties that take values from the default state won't be restored.
 Sometimes, this behavior doesn't match our expectations, and that why every component has the `syncRouterStoreOnInit` prop.
-If we toggle "syncRouterStoreOnInit" to true, the component will forcibly map its state to the router after initializing.
+If we toggle `syncRouterStoreOnInit` to `true`, the component will forcibly map its state to the router after initializing.

 ### Resetting the router state

-You can additionally specify the method that serves the situation when you want to reset a state synchronized with the router.
+You can additionally specify a method that serves the situation when you want to reset the state synchronized with the router.

 ```typescript
 import iBlock, { component, system } from 'super/i-block/i-block';